TamrielNetwork/dot-files/README.md

    > **:warning: WARNING: Overwrites configuration.**
-   > Check for compatibility before installing and make sure that you followed all the steps correctly.
+   > Check for compatibility before installing and make sure that you followed all steps correctly.